Nikos Kazantzakis in “Asceticism“, gave perhaps the best definition of the human life cycle.

-Retrospectively, this was a wise decision since it gave us more time to grow as musicians and channel the right emotion properly and do justice to the composition.
+Retrospectively, this was a wise decision since it gave us more time to grow as musicians and channel the right emotion properly, and do justice to the composition.

 As we finally grasped the challenge to lay down the track, I introduced the lyrics -which were again born mainly on a bus because at that time I used the Intercity bus lines on a frequent basis.

-The bus ride would last quite precisely two hours each direction, so I used this time to zone into the music and imagine the right words on paper.
+The bus ride would last quite precisely two hours in each direction, so I used this time to zone into the music and imagine the right words on paper.

 After the lyrics were sketched, we took our time to adjust the lyrics to fit Hannes’ mouth“.

 With growth people mean the beginning of a person to enter the stage of maturity, through experiences and emotional ups and downs.